Consumer medicine information

 Important dosage and administration information.

 Discontinue oral phosphate and active vitamin D analogues (e.g. calcitriol, paricalcitol, doxercalciferol, calcifediol) 1 week prior to initiation of treatment (see Section 4.3 Contraindications).
+As burosumab however increases active vitamin D synthesis (see Section 5.1), patients' requirements for vitamin D replacement or supplementation should be assessed.
 Vitamin D replacement or supplementation with inactive forms of vitamin D may be continued as per local guidelines (see 25-Hydroxy vitamin D supplementation).

-Fasting serum phosphate concentration should be below the reference range for age prior to initiation of treatment (see Section 4.3 Contraindications).
+Fasting serum phosphate level should be below the reference range for age prior to initiation of treatment (see Section 4.3 Contraindications).

 Burosumab is administered by subcutaneous injection and should be administered by a healthcare provider.